 White colonisation of Australia has had a dramatic effect on Aboriginal people.
-So much so that Aboriginal Australians grow older at a much faster rate than white Australians and have a significantly shorter life expectancy.
-For this reason, when choosing an age to define ‘older’ for Aboriginal Australians, 50-55 years of age is commonly used.
+So much so that Aboriginal Australians grow older at a much faster rate than other Australians and have a significantly shorter life expectancy.
 Aboriginal and Torres Strait Islander Australians may be eligible for aged care services at a younger age than other Australians.
+At Seniors Rights Victoria, Aboriginal people 45 years and over can access the service.

 The term ‘Elder’ has different meanings for different Aboriginal communities.
 In some, an ‘Elder’ can be any respected member of the community regardless of age.
 It is important to make it clear that elder abuse is something that can happen to any older Aboriginal person, not just Elders.
 Some organisations use the term ‘family violence against aunties and uncles’ in preference to ‘elder abuse’.
 Others simply use: ‘abuse of older people’.

 Many older Aboriginal people have lived through significant challenges.
-Many are also expected by their community to take on responsibility for multiple roles, such as caring for children who have been removed from parents due to abuse.
+Many are also expected by their community to take on responsibility for multiple roles, such as custodians of culture and caring for grandchildren or younger members of their families.
 It’s important to be aware of these challenges when working with older Aboriginal people.
 It’s also important to recognise that Aboriginal people may need to receive service support from generic or Aboriginal-specific organisations, depending on the person’s own choice and circumstances.

 There is a lack of research on elder abuse in the context of cultural diversity or migrant communities in Australia.
 There is no evidence to suggest that there is a higher prevalence of elder abuse in any cultural community.
 However, broad-based consultations held by the Ethnic Communities Council of Victoria indicate that where elder abuse occurs, people from migrant and non-English speaking backgrounds can be more vulnerable.